 Did you know that, while it may not look like a lot in statistics, miscarriage is unfortunately quite common among pregnant women?
 In Singapore, a rough estimate suggests that 10 to 20 out of every 100 pregnancies end in a miscarriage.

-Someone who has been pregnant, regardless of the outcome of the pregnancy, should be treated and looked after with the same care and attention as someone who practices confinement.
+Someone who has been pregnant, regardless of the outcome of the pregnancy, should be treated and looked after with similar care and attention as someone who practices confinement.

 The reality is that your body is undergoing a huge transformation.
 A miscarriage may affect one in more ways than meets the eye.
 It may also take a toll on your body, depending on how far along you were when it occurred.

 This is to be expected as your body has already adjusted and adapted itself to becoming a home for a growing baby.
 Hence, it is encouraged that you plan a healthy diet similar to one intended for recovering from childbirth, such as that of a Chinese confinement diet.

-So, the main question is: what to eat after miscarriage for fast recovery?
+So, the main question is: what to eat after a miscarriage for fast recovery?
 Let’s dive right in with the list of confinement food for miscarriage recovery: